ofbennett/sentiment-analysis-app/model_lstm/README.md

 `$ tox`

-To train a new model then run tests, first increment the VERSION, then run:
+To train a new model then run tests, first increment the VERSION locally (don't git commit it), then run:

 `$ tox -- -s`

-To publish a new model:
+To publish a new model, first git commit the new VERSION, then:

 `$ bash publish.sh`